eric-haney/tach-fixer/README.md

 # The Problem

 A diesel does not have an ignition system, so the input to the tachometer is a sine-wave from the alternator.
-The alternator is belt driven, so pulley sizing and alternator design affect the reading on the tachometer.
+The alternator is belt driven, so pulley sizing and alternator design (number of poles) affect the reading on the tachometer.
 To calibrate the RPM reading, the tachometer has a 5-position selector on the back that is adjustable with a screwdriver.

-In the case of Snoopy, none of those 5 positions is anywhere near accurate.
+In the case of this boat, none of those 5 positions is anywhere near accurate.
+Actual RPM was measured using a handheld device pointed at reflective tape on the crankshaft.
 The slowest selector position still produces an RPM approximately 2x too fast.

 # The Solution